 The answer to this is different depending upon the location of the home.
 Different markets value amenities differently.
 Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Elite Appraisal Services is always prepared to address any inquiries you might have about appraisals in Brazoria County.
+Elite Appraisal Services is always prepared to talk to you about any questions you might have about appraisals in Pearland and Brazoria County.

 Contact us today to talk about how we can help solve your valuation problems.